This blog post will go through every exercise that will help address your Rhomboid muscle pain.

 What causes Rhomboid Muscle pain?

-One of the main causes of pain between the shoulder blades is bad posture (namely Rounded shoulders).
+In my opinion – One of the main causes of pain in the Rhomboid muscles is having Rounded Shoulders.

-Having bad posture will tend to place the shoulder blade in an ineffective position to function optimally.
+Having Rounded Shoulders will tend to place the shoulder blade in an sub-optimal position to function effectively.

-This can lead to the overloading of the muscles that control the scapula.
+This can lead to the overloading of the muscles (including the Rhomboid) that control the scapula… especially if you spend prolonged amount of time in this position.

-If you have bad posture, the Rhomboid Major/Minor (and the middle/lower trapezius) are forced to work harder as they attempt to pull the shoulder back.
+The Rhomboid Major/Minor (… as well as the middle/lower Trapezius) are forced to work harder as they attempt to resist the forward shoulder position.

 Exercises to fix Rhomboid Muscle Pain

-Follow these 16 simple steps to finally get some Rhomboid muscle pain relief!
+Follow these steps to help you get some relief from your Rhomboid muscle pain:

 1. Release the painful area

-Releasing the interscapular pain region will help ease the tension going through the Rhomboids.
+Releasing the interscapular (pain between the shoulder blades) region can help relax and ease the tension going through the Rhomboids.

-- Apply as much of your body weight as comfortably tolerated on top of the massage ball.
+- Apply as much of your body weight on top of the massage ball that you can comfortably tolerate.

 - Continue for 3-5 minutes.